rocky-linux/documentation/docs/books/nvchad/nvchad_ui/plugins_manager.md

 ...
 ```

 Thanks to the commit storage, we can see exactly the state of the plugin in the repository at the time of installation or update.
 This allows us, through the `restore` function, to bring it back or bring it to the same state also in the editor.
-The function, callable with the ++R++ key from the interface or with `:Lazy restore`, updates all plugins in the editor to the state defined in the _lazy-lock.json_ file.
+The function, callable with the ++"R"++ key from the interface or with `:Lazy restore`, updates all plugins in the editor to the state defined in the _lazy-lock.json_ file.

 By copying the _lazy-lock.json_ file from a stable configuration somewhere safe, we have the ability to restore the editor to that condition should an update create problems.
 By exporting it instead to another workstation, we can use it to configure the editor with the same functionality.